Mazuh/AutoScanner/README.md

 ## Setting up

-It's a regular Visual Studio project (2017 Community, but it should be work fine at any VS IDE).
+It's a regular Visual Studio project (2017 Community, but it should be ok at any VS IDE).
 The solution file is inside AutoScanner subfolder.

 If any errors occur, follow these instructions (or contact me):